nih-cfde/training-and-engagement/docs/General-Tutorials/Sphinx_Tutorial.md

     Sphinx can be installed using using `pip` or package management system like `conda`

 Save and exit the file.
-The `index.rst` has to be updated to render this file that we created, and to do so, add `docs/installation.rst` after a single line spacing under `Contents:`.
+The `index.rst` has to be updated to render this file that we created.
+To do so, add `docs/installation.rst` after a single line spacing under `Contents:`.

 Update the website by running the following code:

     make html